Mike Warren joined FOX 7 Austin in 2004 as an anchor and reporter.

 Being from a family with a long military tradition, one of his primary callings is a commitment to the United States Military and Veterans.
 Mike spearheads the FOX 7 Care Force, which is the station's effort to assist veterans and active duty military in their transitions back to civilian life.
 In 2013, he received the media award from the Texas Veterans Commission in recognition of his ongoing effort to help Texas veterans.

-Travis County GOP chairman Matt Mackowiak and Glenn Smith with Progress Texas join Mike Warren to discuss Texas Senator John Cornyn's fundraising and 2020 re-election chances.
+Brian Ruddle with the Travis County GOP and Wesley Story with Progress Texas join Mike Warren to discuss how the Texas legislative session is going.